saadamin2k13/Augmentation-for-DRS-to-text-generation/augmentation-dataset/fine-tuning-dataset/readme.md

 C. Proper Noun with Common Noun
     pn_with_cn = proper noun outside context with common noun outside context with supersense dataset.

+**This folder also contains scripts to remove word alignment and command descriptions from the original DRS.**